Disco Chess vs ChessTempo: Repetition Training vs Infinite Puzzles

 Can You Use Both?

-Absolutely.
+Many players do.
 A balanced approach might look like:

 - Use Disco Chess for dedicated Woodpecker-style cycles (e.g., 3x per week)